Leo-rojo/iQoE_Dataset_and_Code/readme.md

 experiences by the synthetic raters.

 ### Installation
-The LA reproducibility involves installation of Python 3.7 or above with libraries as described in the requirements.txt file.
+The LA reproducibility involves installation of Python 3.7 with libraries as described in the requirements.txt file.
 For the in-depth LB replication, the additional installations include Park<sup>5</sup> and FFmpeg<sup>6</sup>, with Codex<sup>7</sup> as the recommended FFmpeg version, to generate experiences and calculate PSNR, SSIM, VMAF, and other metrics.
 The computation of the quantization parameter